xlash123/KHUx-Discord-Bot/xlash.bot.khux/readme.md

 <br>
 If you're still lost, here's a helpful [Reddit thread](https://www.reddit.com/r/KingdomHearts/comments/65puab/khux_easy_guide_to_run_xlash123s_khux_bot_in_your/), thanks to /u/MaxialstarOA, although it is now slightly outdated.

+## Running in a Dev Environment
+For whatever IDE you use, configure the launch to include "run" as a parameter, otherwise nothing will happen.

 ## Questions?

 Any bugs, suggestions, or questions can be posted as an issue.
 I'll respond to anything I get.